UNDERSTANDING SKILLED BIRTH ATTENDANTS IN HAITI

 Maternal, neonatal and infant mortality remain a vast problem in Haiti.
 In Haiti, midwives are currently trained at the central government school for midwifery in Port au Prince (National School for Nurse Midwives).
 There are no other tiers of maternal care education offered by the Haitian government.

-As of 2017, Midwives for Haiti has trained 124 skilled birth attendants.
-Of that number, only 4 have left Haiti.
+As of 2019, Midwives for Haiti has trained 184 skilled birth attendants.
+Of that number, only 8 have left Haiti.
 Comparatively, of 425 midwives currently holding diplomas from the government school, more than half have emigrated to other countries.
-In February of 2018 we will graduate a new class of 32 students bringing our total graduates to 156, or about 20% of the skilled providers working in Haiti.
+In February of 2018 we graduated a new class of 31 making our graduates about 30% of the skilled providers working in Haiti.

-In a report authored by ICM and the UN after the 2010 earthquake, the use of skilled birth attendants, and Midwives for Haiti in particular, was highlighted as a program successfully ameliorating the maternity health crisis in Haiti.
+In a report authored by International Confederation of Midwives and the UN after the 2010 earthquake, the use of skilled birth attendants, and Midwives for Haiti in particular, was highlighted as a program successfully ameliorating the maternity health crisis in Haiti.

 How can I partner with Midwives for Haiti?